The doctoral programmes include humanities, sciences, economics, management and languages.

 If you do not find the answer to your question, send your request to email@example.com.

 What do I do to participate in the PhD programme?

-To be admitted to the PhD programme you must pass the selection process, which may include an evaluation of your qualifications, an examination or both depending on the PhD programme.
+To be admitted to the PhD programme you must pass the selection process, which include the evaluation of your qualifications and the examination (written and or oral test depending on the PhD programme).

 What does the Doctoral programme involve?
 Will I have to take exams and attend courses?